steveseguin/StageTEN-Guides/README.md

 # Stage TEN Guides

-This is a set of unofficial guides and resources with resepect to Stage TEN
+This is a set of unofficial guides and resources with respect to Stage TEN

 ## How to add the main output of Stage TEN into OBS Studio